How Warren Buffett Became One of the World’s Richest Investors

 Investing in Quality Companies at Fair Prices

-Buffett’s evolution led him to the undeniable math of investing in quality companies even if they come at fair prices rather than bargain basement deals.
-A company generating a 20% ROIC will eventually obliterate a company generating a 5% ROIC, even if the latter was bought at a massive discount to book value.
-Time is the friend of the wonderful business and the enemy of the mediocre.
-By focusing on high-quality compounders, he severely reduces portfolio turnover, which in turn slashes tax drag and trading friction to near zero.
+Buffett’s long-term outperformance relies on the undeniable arithmetic of investing in quality companies even if they come at fair prices rather than bargain basement deals.
+An operation generating a sustained 20% ROIC will mathematically obliterate an operation generating a 5% ROIC over a multi-decade timeline, even if the latter was acquired at a deep discount to tangible book value.
+Time is the ally of the high-quality compounder and the execution enemy of mediocrity.
+By maintaining focus on quality factors, he limits internal portfolio turnover, which cuts transaction friction and tax drag to near zero.
+Real-world implementation friction means that tracking error versus vanilla indexes can tempt you to abandon this active concentration right before the performance cycle turns.

 • Low Turnover Advantage: Holding quality compounders minimizes the tax drag of realizing capital gains.